TIBCOSoftware/snappydata/docs/reference.md

 ## Reference Guides

-The SnappyData Reference provides a list and description of command-line utilities, APIs, and Standard Query Language (SQL) implementation.
+The TIBCO ComputeDB Reference provides a list and description of command-line utilities, APIs, and Standard Query Language (SQL) implementation.

 The following topics are covered in this section: